AKayina/linear-discriminant-analysis/README.md

-The visualization of LDA includes a dataset with healthy and unhealthy classifications, a decision boundary derived using LDA, and animations mapping points to the decision boundary.
+The visualization of LDA includes a dataset with healthy and unhealthy classifications, a decision boundary created using LDA, and animations mapping data points to the decision boundary.

 ### 🛠 Installation